ZCHAnalytics/terraform-associate-prep/README.md

 <p>
 <hr>

-I am currently studying for Terraform Associate certification.
-I created this repository as a study aid.
-It also has a python script that tracks the number and percentage of completed modules.
-I also have covered extra modules as a way of trouble-shooting problems I encountered along the way.
+I am currently studying for Terraform Associate certification and this repository is my study companion aid.
+Also, it got a python script that tracks my completed modules and updates this readme file.
+I also add markdown files with screenshots in modules folders.
+There is also as lonesome'extra' folder with odd modules, not part of the Terraform associate collection, but which helped me trouble-shoot problems along the way!

 # Terraform Associate Tutorials Completition Progress